gera-gas/iparser/README.md

 For `comment-block` state set ignore char - `*`, and handler don't called to this chars.
 The result is a file with the following content of 'parser_example.rb':

+Constructors and destructors handlers will be getting array chars with own templates.
+For example `doc_init` getting follow array chars: `['/', '/', '/']`

 *source № 2*:
 ```ruby
 require 'iparser'